shelleyolivia/learn-tutorials/figment-learn/new-pathways/solana/solana-05-transfer.md

 ## Make sure it works

-Once you've filled in the form, press "Submit" and you should see:
+Once you've filled in the form:
+* Press "Submit"
+* Let's the magic happen

 ![](../../../.gitbook/assets/solana-transfer.gif)